-We recognise that we have due regard to the need to prevent children from being drawn into terrorism.
+We recognize that we have a duty to prevent children from being drawn into terrorism.
 This duty is known as the Prevent duty.

-Children who are at risk of radicalisation may have low self-esteem or be victims of bullying or discrimination.
+Children who are at risk of radicalisation may have low self-esteem and be victims of bullying or discrimination.
 Extremists might target them and tell them they can be part of something special, later brainwashing them and cutting them off from friends and family.

-The following may be indicators of radicalisation and extremism
+The following may be indicators of radicalisation and extremism: